pzheng2/Capstone-Twitter/README.md

 - Create actions for creating a new restaurant and fetching all restaurants
 - Create restaurant index, restaurant item and restaurant form components.
 - Create map component using Google maps api.
-- Allow users to click the map to make a restaurant at that location.
 - Use ruby geocoder to obtain the latitude and longitude of restaurants.
 - Users will be able to create, read and edit restaurants at the end of this phase.